 Social proof is a highly useful psychological phenomenon that can help streamline your marketing strategy.

-By leveraging your existing consumers’ actions and behaviors, you can generate leads and convert a new audience.
+By leveraging the actions and behavior of others, you can increase conversions, generate leads, and grow your audience.